Temecula Dental Implants

 Another unique feature of dental implants is that they can also be used to support a conventional denture.
 The longer the patient wears the denture, the more the jaw bone gets resorbed, or melts away.
 This is a natural process, due to the fact that the jaw bone that does not support the natural teeth, tends to atrophy and melt away.
 As the bone melts away, there is less and less stable base for the denture to attach to.
 As a result, the denture becomes wobbly and is not comfortable to wear or chew with.
 Dental implants, when placed in an appropriate functional position, can serve to “anchor down” the denture to the overlying jaw bone, improving the function, esthetic appearance, and overall patient’s quality of life.
 The downside, of course, is the fact that these are still “removable” teeth, meaning that even though they are more stable in the mouth than traditional dentures, they still have to be taken out every night to be cleaned.

-- We offer FREE Bar Attachment Denture® consultation which includes:
+We offer FREE All-on-4® consultation which includes:

 - A full review of your medical history and any medications you may be taken